wegiangb/rdefra/cran-comments.md

 ## Release Summary

-This is the second release of rdefra.
-In this release, we added the following:
+In this new release, we added the following:

 * unist tests (using testthat framework),
 * Travis CI integration